zasasamar2129/ZPOTIFY-FA/README.md

 ## Installation

-Follow these steps to set up the `SMD-Telegram-Bot` project on your system.
+Follow these steps to set up the `ZPOTIFY-FA` project on your system.

 ### Step 1: Clone the Repository

-Open a terminal and clone the `SMD-Telegram-Bot` repository from GitHub:
+Open a terminal and clone the `ZPOTIFY-FA` repository from GitHub:

 ```zsh
 apt install git ffmpeg python3 python3-pip -y